 Music Director and Conductor

-In 2013, Bairos was appointed the Amarillo Symphony’s 17th Music Director.
-Through fresh and inventive programming and the creation of engaging outreach initiatives such as Class-Act, Bairos has not only presided over tremendous fiscal and artistic growth for the Amarillo Symphony, yet has achieved consistent sold-out performances for the first time in decades.
+In 2013, Bairos was appointed as the Amarillo Symphony’s 17th Music Director where his modern and engaging approach to programming has brought about the creation of SymphonyKids, Happy-Holiday Pops Series, and captivating outreach initiatives such as Class-Act.
+Bairos has not only presided over tremendous fiscal and artistic growth for the Amarillo Symphony, but has also achieved consistent sold-out performances for the first time in decades.
 Bairos and the Amarillo Symphony also established the first-ever Composer-in-Residence with American Chris Rogerson.
+Prior to that, Bairos was Associate Conductor for the Charlotte Symphony from 2010-2013 and programmed and conducted a broad spectrum of performances on all series to include the innovative KnightSounds concerts.

-With education and outreach as core tenants of work, Bairos passionately presents insightful and engaging music performances to schools and children across the Texas panhandle and South Florida region.
-Bairos has crafted interactive programs and concerts for orchestras, including Amarillos’s Class Act, SymphonyKids, Nu Deco Ensembles Imagine Seriesand Carnegie Hall’s Link-Up Program which enrich the lives of tens of thousands of kids annually.
-Bairos was Associate Conductor for the Charlotte Symphony from 2010-2013 and conducted and programmed a broad spectrum of performances on every series to include the innovative KnightSounds concerts.
+With education and outreach as core tenants of his work, Bairos passionately presents insightful and engaging musical performances to schools and children across the United States and abroad.
+Bairos has crafted interactive programs and concerts for orchestras such as Amarillo’s Class Act and SymphonyKids, Nu Deco Ensemble’s Imagine Series, and Carnegie Hall’s Link-Up Program which annually enrich the lives of tens of thousands of children.